-The idea we have for our life rarely matches up with the life we end up with.
+https://youtu.be/ldOlNJ0ds0c The idea we have for our life rarely matches up with the life we end up with.
 Plan A is fantasy.
 Plan B is reality.
 Growth is not a straight line, which is often a blessing in disguise, yet something we seldom realize in the thick of life.
-How do we move on from what...
+How do we move on from...
 Continue Reading →

 Emotional CPR: Catch Pause Repair

-https://youtu.be/KVfeKg78fEY One thing that I have learned as a psychology professor and former psychologist is that “simple things on repeat” have the greatest impact on our health and happiness.
+One thing that I have learned as a psychology professor and former psychologist is that “simple things on repeat” have the greatest impact on our health and happiness.
 This is why I want to share a sustainable model of emotional and mental health habits called CPR: Catch Pause Repair.
-CATCH What Triggers You?
-Catch...
+Emotional CPR: Video Edition https://youtu.be/8VvwITnvrhs https://youtu.be/DbBwCkQ9sKI...
 Continue Reading →

 What advice would you give your younger self?